rapyuta-robotics/zethus/README.md

 Then start a server in `build` directory.
 You can use [serve](https://www.npmjs.com/package/serve) npm package or any similar software

 ### Visualizations and Documentation
-Available options for each visualization on the [Github Wiki page](https://github.com/rapyuta-robotics/zethus/wiki)
+Available options for each visualization are on the [Github Wiki page](https://github.com/rapyuta-robotics/zethus/wiki)

 ### Contributing
 PRs, bug reports, and feature requests are welcome!
 Please observe [CONTRIBUTING.md](https://github.com/rapyuta-robotics/zethus/blob/devel/CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](https://github.com/rapyuta-robotics/zethus/blob/devel/CODE_OF_CONDUCT.md) when making a contribution.